 If you’re ill and you haven’t kept up with the Word or you haven’t been a Christian for long and you’re looking to God for healing, here’s a short plan that you can follow to organize your life around God.
 This is a way that will help you make time for Him at a time when you need it the most.
 It will serve as the means of building your foundation of Jesus Christ for the rest of your life, not just while you’re sick, but once you are healed to help you maintain your faith walk.

-Use this plan to maintain your faith walk and develop a relationship with God.
-It will lead you into the right relationship with God and the body of Christ.
-It will also help you maintain it for the rest of your life.
-Once you’re saved, you become a part of the Body Of Christ.
-This means that you take a special place within that Body.
-Christ is the head of this spiritual Body and we are all the parts.
+Once you’re saved, you become a part of the Body Of Christ (1 Corinthians 12:27).
+This means that you take a special place within this Body made up of believers.
+Christ is the head of this spiritual Body and each Christian takes their place and lives it by living the Word and their ordained purpose.
 There is no part greater than another, however, Christ is the One Who is the foundation of the Body.
 So He is our Foundation.
 This is why we must follow the Word to follow Jesus correctly.

 As we take our place in the Body and learn of Christ, we establish a relationship with Him that continues to grow as we learn more of Him and act upon what we have learned.
-Follow this plan and it will produce the ingredients needed to receive a steady supply of hope, joy, peace and prosperity you will never receive from the world.
+Follow this plan and it will produce the ingredients needed to receive a steady supply of faith, hope, joy, peace and prosperity that you can never receive from the world.

 John 14:27, “Peace I leave with you, my peace I give unto you: not as the world giveth, give I unto you.
 Let not your heart be troubled, neither let it be afraid.”

-Maintain Your Faith Walk With God Daily Plan
+Maintain Your Faith Walk With God’s Daily Plan

 1. Find and join a local, Spirit-filled, Word church.